wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = TODO 3.2.9 =
+- [TODO - Test content protection] Lowered the priority of "the_content" filter processing.
 - Added Slovak language translation file.
 The translation was submitted by Marek Kucak.

 = 3.2.8 =